sunil3590/TIM/submission/README.txt

 ### Code
 #### Wolfbot Classes
+This code is to be installed and run on each Wolfbot.

 ir_ain.py
 Sensor class that intatiates an ADC object for easily reading the IR analog ouputs, and uses a threshold to determine if sensor is detecting white (or conversly, black).